oxullo/Arduino-MAX30100/README.md

 The library is offered only for educational purposes and it is not meant for medical uses.
 Use it at your sole risk.

+## Notes

+Maxim integrated stopped the production of the MAX30100 in favor of MAX30101 and MAX30102.
+Therefore this library won't be seeing any further improvement, besides fixes.

+*IMPORTANT: when submitting issues, make sure to fill ALL the fields indicated in the template text of the issue.
+The issue will be marked as invalid and closed immediately otherwise.*

 ## Hardware

 This library has been tested with the MikroElektronika Heart rate click daughterboard: